AKASHNEGI-github/MCA-Notes/OOP.md

 ```

 ### What is Virtual Function
 A virtual function is a member function that is declared within a base class and is re-defined (overridden) by a derived class.
 In C++, a virtual function is declared using the virtual keyword.
+It is used to tell the compiler to perform dynamic linkage or late binding on the function.
+When the function is made virtual, C++ determines which function is to be invoked at the runtime based on the type of the object pointed by the base class pointer.

 ```c++
 class Parent